christianesperar/jstest/README.md

 ## Design
 * Not use a CSS framework since not on specs
 * Remove padding on product to maximize space on mobile (can add padding if on table to desktop view)
+* Add loader to know that the appication is still brewing the results